aatmapatel/Dino-Edu/README.md

-# Dino Edu: A Childrens Colourbook
+# Dino Edu: A Childrens Colour book

 ###Project submission for the Hack For Africa: A Microsoft Challenge 2020 Hackathon